GustavoSantosSantana/Trireme/Software Requirements Specification V2.md

 ### 6.2 Hardware (Required)

 * **Requirement ID:** HW1

   **Description:** Web Hosting

   **Requirement:** Server Hardware will be rented from a cloud hosting service.
 We will rent the servers from Amazon Web Services, choosing the m5ad.2xlarge package.

+  **Testing:** This will be tested using unit tests to determine whether or not users can connect to the server using a selenium python test which will try to connect to the app and perform a simple command.

 * **Requirement ID:** HW2

   **Description:** Database systems

   **Requirement:** Database Hardware will be rented from the same web host as above.

+  **Testing:** This will be tested using integration tests which will use selenium in python to perform information calls in the app.

 * **Requirement ID:** HW3

   **Description:** Development Environment

   **Requirement:** Digital workspaces will be procured for each member of the development team.
 Each member will be provided with a desktop PC with a monitor, keyboard, and mouse.
 Graphics designers will be provided with additional GPU power to facilitate graphics rendering.
 Programmers will be provided with an additional monitor to facilitate reference lookups and a rubber duck to facilitate debugging.

+  **Testing:** This will be tested using a python file containing instructions to confirm the setup and the presence of the hardware.

 * **Requirement ID:** HW4

-  **Description:** Deployment Test Platforms **Requirement:** Devices corresponding to expected user hardware will be procured.
+  **Description:** Deployment Test Platforms

+  **Requirement:** Devices corresponding to expected user hardware will be procured.
 Such devices will include: current gen mobile phones running both IOS (v18.1) and Droid (v15) systems, modern consumer-grade laptop, older gen mobile phones running both IOS and Droid systems, tablet computers.

+  **Testing:** This will be tested manually to confirm the setup and the presence of IOS (v18.1) and Droid (v15) systems, and whether or not the phones are current models.

 ### 6.3 User Experience (Required)
 Describe at least two user experiences to outline how users will interact with the system and the overall experience they should have while using it.
 Use a free User Interface Design Software to create wireframe for each user interface.
 Example of a User Experience Requirement: